top of page

 THE BEGINNINGS

 Argyle, on the other hand, had a normal growing phase.
-From a very young age he was constantly trying to be the boss, something he hasn't lost since.
+From a very young age he was constantly trying to be the boss, which often led him into trouble with his mum and Isla.

 After his surgery, Monteith grew normally and caught up in height and weight with his litter-mate.
 He also developed weird behaviours such as standing up on his hind legs and leaping forward with the front legs, which earned him the nickname of spider-monkey.
 He became also increasingly head-shy (aka he didn't want to be touched on the head), developed behaviour not dissimilar from autism (yes, it exists in dogs too), seemed to have visual troubles and finally, at the age of 9 months had his first seizure.
 After a month of extensive testing the diagnosis came as "blind in one eye, almost blind in the other, and epilepsy".